Benefits of the Honors Program

 Students in the Commonwealth Honors Program have the opportunity to choose courses, designed to be intensive and intellectually challenging, from a wide range of disciplines.
 Honors students have priority registration, which means they are almost never closed out of a course!
 General Education honors courses draw upon and develop students' creativity and analytical thinking skills.
 Because these classes are generally smaller in enrollment, students have more interaction with the faculty and in-depth class discussion, which helps foster a close student-instructor relationship.

-Incoming Freshmen who qualify for the Honors Program (see Program Requirements) receive an annual scholarship, which is determined by the Admissions Office.
+Incoming first-year students who qualify for the Honors Program (see Program Requirements) receive an annual scholarship, which is determined by the Admissions Office.
 Other special scholarships are also available through the program, which celebrate students’ academic achievements.

 There is a designated floor in one of the residential dorms for Honors Program students.
 The floor will include a Resident Advisor, who is usually an upper-class Honors student.
 (Note: It is not mandatory for Honors Program students to select this floor.)